mgrojo/ada-mode/README.txt

 build/Makefile
+    if necessary, update AVAILABLE_YEARS for latest version also all other occurances of 2012 in Makefile

+        a new year will have a new change version; update progs.arm_texi.adb 'case Change_Version'

-    if necessary, update AVAILABLE_YEARS for latest version if no new version, bump trailing digit in ZIP_VERSION otherwise, reset digit to 1
+    if no new version, bump trailing digit in ZIP_VERSION otherwise, reset digit to 1